michael-bruneau/michael-bruneau/README.md

 ![Github profile](https://github.com/michael-bruneau/michael-bruneau/assets/144264158/7f26f360-9aad-42a8-a29d-c2e6656a4b22)

-### I'm Michael.
-I'm studying computer science and enginering.
+###  I'm motivated and ambitious to succeed as a student in high school.
+I'm eager to learn as much as I can in programming software and hardware to work as a computer engineer.

 skills